Trichotomy: Biblical Study

 [2] https://ourdailybreadpublishing.org/biblical-psychology.html

-Quotations from Chambers’ Biblical Psychology are from the 1914 edition available online at at Internet Archive.
+Quotations from Chambers’ Biblical Psychology are from the 1914 edition available online at Internet Archive.

 Differentiating Soul and Spirit